- How to Build a Relationship with your Guidance Counselor - October 30, 2016

-How to Write the Wellesley College Application Essays 2016-17
+How to Write the Wellesley College Application Essay 2016-2017

-If you’re hoping to join the ranks of Hillary Clinton, Madame Chiang Kai-Shek, or Diane Sawyer—all proud Wellesley grads—we’re here to help you put your best foot forward when writing the Wellesley supplemental essay.
+If you’re hoping to join the ranks of Hillary Clinton, Madame Chiang Kai-Shek, or Diane Sawyer — all proud grads — we’re here to help you put your best foot forward when writing the Wellesley supplemental essay.

-It should go without saying that, since Wellesley has taken the time to craft the Wellesley 100, you should take the time to read through it—all of it.
+It should go without saying that, since the school has taken the time to craft the Wellesley 100, you should take the time to read through it — all of it.
 If you think that you can get away with choosing the first two items from the list that catch your eye without considering more options, you are sorely mistaken.
 It will be painfully obvious to an adcom if you have not taken the time to explore the Wellesley 100 thoroughly, in its entirety.

 On the other hand, do not get too hung up on choosing the perfect two items to discuss.
 While you should choose these items with care, you should know that there are no right or wrong answers here.
 Any of the items on the Wellesley 100 is fair game for your response.
 In other words, this question is not a trick or a test.

-What the adcom will focus on when they read your response to this question is not which two items you chose, but instead how you used them to talk about yourself.
-Every applicant will likely choose a unique pair of items from the Wellesley 100 that excite her—your job is to explain why the two items that you chose ”attract, inspire, and energize” you specifically.
+What the adcoms will focus on when they read your response to this question is not which two items you chose, but instead how you used them to talk about yourself.
+Every applicant will likely choose a unique pair of items from the Wellesley 100 that excite her — your job is to explain why the two items that you chose ”attract, inspire, and energize” you specifically.
 Thus, you should take care to tie in your personal connection to the school and its vibe in as many instances as possible.

-In the end, your job is not to convince Wellesley’s adcom that the school is worth choosing because of Items #3 and #57 (or any other two items)—Wellesley already knows that it is a great place to learn and, anyway, reasons #3 and #57 were someone else’s ideas, not yours.
-Instead, since space is limited, you need to use this question to talk about how you would fit into Wellesley’s community by explaining why your personal experiences and values make t #3 and #57 appeal to you specifically.
+In the end, your job is not to convince adcoms that the school is worth choosing because of items #3 and #57 (or any other two items — Wellesley already knows that it is a great place to learn and, anyway, reasons #3 and #57 were someone else’s ideas, not yours.
+Instead, since space is limited, you need to use this question to talk about how you would fit into Wellesley’s community by explaining why your personal experiences and values make #3 and #57 appeal to you specifically.

-All the while, you should keep in mind that Wellesley has reminded you of the obvious in the text of their prompt: that your response should come in the form of two paragraphs that are “well-developed.”
-This serves as a friendly reminder that the supplement, despite its name, is just as important to Wellesley’s adcom as any other part of your application, and you should treat it as such.
-Craft your response with the same level of care and effort that you did your personal statement—this is not a question to brush off.
+All the while, you should keep in mind that the school has reminded you of the obvious in the text of their prompt: that your response should come in the form of two paragraphs that are “well-developed.”
+This serves as a friendly reminder that the supplement, despite its name, is just as important to Wellesley’s adcoms as any other part of your application, and you should treat it as such.
+Craft your response with the same level of care and effort that you did your personal statement — this is not a question to brush off.

 The Word Limit

 If you are wondering what this means for the length of your piece, you are not alone.
-Wellesley’s directions on this front—that you provide “two well-developed paragraphs”—are purposely vague.
-There is no magic word-count number that Wellesley is looking for, so the best way to approach this question is to worry about the quality of your response rather than the length.
+Wellesley’s directions on this front — that you provide “two well-developed paragraphs” — are purposely vague.
+There is no magic word-count number that the college is looking for, so the best way to approach this question is to worry about the quality of your response rather than the length.

 A stellar essay should tie in your personal connection to the school in as many sentences as possible.
 The best way to do this is to avoid expository writing that reiterates information about certain programs at Wellesley, since the college already knows all about the kinds of stellar programs it can offer you.
 They are, after all, responsible for all of the promotional material and webpages you have been reading.
 Instead, talk about yourself in relation to these programs.

-In other words, an essay that describes Wellesley’s programs and opportunities in detail is great proof that you have read their website and spent time looking through the Wellesley 100—but beyond that, it doesn’t say much.
+In other words, an essay that describes programs and opportunities in detail is great proof that you have read the website and spent time looking through the Wellesley 100 — but beyond that, it doesn’t say much.
 Meanwhile, an essay that mentions these programs and instead describes in detail how you would make use of them to further your own academic goals will prove that you have not only researched the school but actually thought about how you might fit into its community.

-Now you’re ready to write your response to Wellesley’s supplement—good luck and don’t stress!
+Now that you’re ready to write your response to the Wellesley College supplement — good luck and don’t stress!
 Remember, by starting well in advance, you will have ample time to craft a stellar response to this question, edit it multiple times, and send it off with confidence in the fall.